inclement weather emergencies

 Inclement weather can impact the university during any time of the year, but is most likely to occur during the winter weather season, when Connecticut is generally hit with many snow storms.
 Other examples of inclement weather include ice storms, hail storms and heavy winds (less than a hurricane).

 Individual and Group Safety Information

 The safety of students, faculty and staff is paramount during inclement weather.
 Sometimes, conditions in New Haven may be significantly different from those in an individual's location.
-If conditions are such that traveling may be hazardous, contact your supervisor as soon as possible to inform him/her of your particular situation.
+If conditions are such that traveling may be hazardous, contact your supervisor or instructor as soon as possible to inform him/her of your particular situation.
 In such situations, each person must decide whether traveling to the university is necessary and prudent.